 If you are a farmer or a fisherman facing financial difficulties, you may want to consider filing for bankruptcy under Chapter 12 rather than Chapter 7 or Chapter 13.
 Chapter 12 is a form of bankruptcy that was made permanent in 2005.
 It is similar in many respects to Chapter 13, but it is limited to a very small sector of the population, covering family farmers and family fishermen who have regular annual income.
 In a typical year, Chapter 12 bankruptcies account for less than one-tenth of 1 percent of the total bankruptcies filed in the U.S.

 You can file under Chapter 12 as either an individual or an entity.
 If you want to file as an entity, you will need to show that a single family owns more than half of the stock or equity in the entity.
 A farmer or fisherman can qualify when their income is only seasonal if they will be able to make consistent payments under the plan.
 Separate debt limits apply to farmers and to fishermen, which are currently a few million dollars but are subject to change.
 You must receive over half of your total income from your farming or fishing operation.
 Also, if you are a farmer, half of your total debts must be based on your farming operation.
-If you are a fisherman, by contrast, 80% of your total debts must be based on your fishing operation.
+If you are a fisherman, by contrast, 80 percent of your total debts must be based on your fishing operation.
 (These percentages exclude home mortgages.)

 Repayment Plans Under Chapter 12

 A Chapter 12 repayment plan must be proposed within 90 days of filing for bankruptcy.